ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

-This function changes the spatial object’s points in reverse order.
+This function changes the points of the spatial object in reverse order.
 If the spatial object is EMPTY it returns NULL.
-If it is a point, it returns the same spatial object as the input while as if it was multiple spatial objects it changes the each object’s point in reverse order.
+If it is a point, it returns the same spatial object as the input while as if it was multiple spatial objects it changes the point of each object in reverse order.

 ##### Return Type